 Another potential supplement to consider pre-match is caffeine.
 I'll direct you to an in-depth article I wrote on the topic here.
 Essentially, it can be beneficial to consume caffeine in pre-match or pre-training, for an extra cognitive and physiological boost.

 It is important to consider timing and dosage.
 Caffeine generally peaks in the bloodstream about 45 minutes after consumption, so altering intake based on that can be beneficial.
-As well as that, it is important to consider how caffeine effect sleep.
-Caffeine can stick around in the bloodstream for over 5 hours, so if consuming caffeine for an evening match or training session, it's important to factor this in, knowing that poor sleep can have a major negative effect on recovery, health, hunger and general well-being.
+As well as that, it is important to consider how caffeine affects sleep.
+Caffeine can stick around in the bloodstream for over 5 hours, so if consuming caffeine for an evening match or training session, it's important to factor this in, and alter timing and/or dosage, knowing that poor sleep can have a major negative effect on recovery, health, hunger and general well-being.

 Plenty of carbohydrate and water in the days leading up to the game and on game-day.

-Pre-match meal containing some carbs, some protein, a little fat and fibre.
+Pre-match meal containing some carbs, some protein, little fat and fibre.

 Avoid hard-to-digest foods in the pre-match meal.